Rafe-code/qaoa_err_invest/README.md

 Reducing the error rate of the `Rx` and `Rzz` gates would reduce the additional error contribution of each QAOA layer, improving the quality of results.
 If these gates have a relationship between their rotation angle and their error rate, this work proposes the error rate of the circuit could be reduced by constructing gates such that the angles of rotation given in the initialisation strategies (which are expected to be close to the final rotation angles used) lie within the low-error regions of the rotation angle space.
 This is illustrated in [Figure 2](#fig-0), where a illustrative gate error response to the rotation angle is offset to reduce the error rate at a gate rotation angle of 0.5π.

 The physical interpretation of this rotation angle is not explored in this work.
 This could perhaps be implemented by altering the initial preparation state of the qubits or a global phase adjustment.
-These changes may introduce additional errors that make this adjustment non-worthwhile.
-This work aims purely to establish the motivation for whether these methods should be explored further.
+It's possible these changes may introduce additional errors that make this adjustment non-worthwhile but work aims purely to establish the motivation for whether these methods should be explored further.

 ![Illustrative Fidelity Improvement](images/example_error_offset_plot.png)
 **Figure 2:** An example of potential gate error rate improvement at a specific rotation angle.
 Here, the gate has low rates of error at angle 0, but transfer learning suggests an initial rotation angle of 0.5π.
 Applying an offset of 0.5π reduces the error rate at 0.5π.
 <a id="fig-0"></a>

-Hardware implementations use error suppression techniques to improve result quality.
-For instance, IBM offers control over the suppression technique of dynamic decoupling, which uses microwave pulses to reduce decoherence in idling qubits [\[9\]](#ref-9).
-These pulses may then interact with rotation gates in a way that introduces angle-dependent error rates.
-However, considering error suppression techniques is beyond the scope of this initial project.
-Future work could explore how these factors contribute to angle-dependent error rates.
+Hardware implementations use error suppression techniques to improve result quality, which may depend on the phase of the qubits (and therefore be dependent upon the gate rotation angles).
+Considering these error suppression techniques is beyond the scope of this initial project but could be explored in future work.

 ---